American exceptionalism

-American exceptionalism is the belief that the United States is either distinctive, unique, or exemplary compared to other nations.
-Proponents argue that the values, political system, and historical development of the U.S. are unique in human history, often with the implication that it is both destined and entitled to play a distinct and positive role on the world stage.
+American exceptionalism is the belief that the United States is distinctive, unique, or exemplary compared to other nations.
+Proponents argue that the values, political system, and historical development of the U.S. are unique in human history, often with the implication that it is both destined and entitled to play a distinct role on the world stage.

-It originates in the observations and writings of French political scientist and historian Alexis de Tocqueville, most notably in his comparison of the United States with the United Kingdom and his native France.
-Tocqueville was the first writer to describe the country as "exceptional" following his travels there in 1831.
-The earliest documented use of the specific term "American exceptionalism" is by American communists in intra-communist disputes in the late 1920s.
+The term was coined by German Marxists in the 1920s.
+Focusing on the abundant natural resources in the United States, it was intended as an explanation for why the United States was not experiencing the level of class conflict that existed in Europe.
+However, the idea of American exceptionalism dates back much further, to French political scientist and historian Alexis de Tocqueville's observations and writings on the United States, most notably in his comparison of the United States with the United Kingdom and his native France.
+De Tocqueville wrote about the United States as a uniquely free nation based on personal liberty and democratic ideals.

-Seymour Martin Lipset, a prominent political scientist and sociologist, argued that the United States is exceptional in that it started from a revolutionary event.
+Seymour Martin Lipset, a prominent American political scientist and sociologist, argues that the United States is exceptional in that it started from a revolutionary event.
 He therefore traces the origins of American exceptionalism to the American Revolution, from which the U.S. emerged as "the first new nation" with a distinct ideology, and having a unique mission to transform the world.
-This ideology, which Lipset called "Americanism", but is often also referred to as "American exceptionalism", is based on liberty, individualism, republicanism, democracy, meritocracy, and laissez-faire economics; these principles are sometimes collectively referred to as "American exceptionalism".
+This ideology, which Lipset calls "Americanism" but is often also referred to as "American exceptionalism", is based on liberty, individualism, republicanism, democracy, meritocracy, and laissez-faire economics; these principles are sometimes collectively referred to as "American exceptionalism".

 As a term in political science, American exceptionalism refers to the United States' status as a global outlier both in good and bad ways.
-Critics of the concept say that the idea of American exceptionalism suggests that the US is better than other countries, has a superior culture, or has a unique mission to transform the planet and its inhabitants.
+Critics of the concept say that the idea of American exceptionalism suggests that the U.S. is better than other countries, has a superior culture, or has a unique mission to transform the planet and its inhabitants.